huytn1219/terraform-modules/README.md

 This repo has the following folder structure:

-* [root]: The root folder contains the main implementation code for the modules, broken down into multiple standalone submodules.
+* root: The root folder contains the main implementation code for the modules, broken down into multiple standalone submodules.
-* [test]: Automated tests for the submodules and examples.
+* test: Automated tests for the submodules and examples.
 TODO

 ## What's a Module?